Review: Jack and the Beanstalk, Scarborough Spa

 Oh yes it is – Jack and the Beanstalk at Scarborough Spa is traditional right down to the dyed roots of Dame Tilly Trott’s pink wig.

-But what it lacks it gadgets and gizmos, the Spa panto makes up for in slapstick, silliness and songs.
+But what it lacks in gadgets and gizmos, the Spa panto makes up for in slapstick, silliness and songs.

 It’s colourful, tuneful and full of gags and audience participation.

-Based loosely on the fairytale, Jack and the Beanstalk ls the story of earnest boy Jack who sells the family cow Diasy for a bag of beans.
+Based loosely on the fairytale, Jack and the Beanstalk is the story of earnest boy Jack who sells the family cow Daisy for a bag of beans.

 The beanstalk grows so tall that Jack and his friends can climb up it and enter the giant’s kingdom and steal his gold – thereby saving his family and friends from the fiend and financial ruin.